9th8/up-to-date-real-world-haskell/17-interfacing-with-c.md

 ```

 However, relying on `CPP` is a rather fragile approach.
 The C
-preprocessor isn\'t aware it is processing a Haskell source file, and
+preprocessor isn't aware it is processing a Haskell source file, and
 will happily include text, or transform source, in such a way as to make
 our Haskell code invalid.
 We need to be careful not to confuse `CPP`.
 If
 we were to include C headers we risk substituting unwanted symbols, or